osman-a77/devops-learning-linux/OverTheWire_Bandit_Game/level_1.md

 ```

 ## Explanation
-Essentially i used the cat command to display contents of the readme file in whcih the password was contained.
+Essentially i used the cat command to display contents of the readme file in which the password was contained.

 ## Password
 6y2kwnwK6grgvwvpvLaa2T1cpFEKOhNR